citp/privacy-policy-historical/s/st/sta/startupxplore.com.md

 ## The use of the collected Data

-The Data concerning the User is collected to allow the Owner to provide its services, as well as for the following purposes: Analytics, Contacting the User, Content commenting, Displaying content from external platforms, Content performance and features testing (A/B testing), Managing email addresses and sending messages, Location-based interactions, Remarketing and Behavioral Targeting, Social features, User database management and SPAM protection.
+The Data concerning the User is collected to allow the Owner to provide its services, as well as for the following purposes: Analytics, Contacting the User, Content commenting, Displaying content from external platforms, Content performance and features testing (A/B testing), Managing contacts and sending messages, Location-based interactions, Remarketing and Behavioral Targeting, Social features, User database management and SPAM protection.

 The Personal Data used for each purpose is outlined in the specific sections of this document.